mahmudzayed/password-generator/README.md

 ---

-## Confguration Files
+## Configuration Files

 There are several folders containing application configurations:

 - [app](/app/) folder contains application source code and Dockerfile for containerising the app.
-- [helmchar](/helmchart/) folder contains the helm chart related files that can deploy the appliction in a Kubernetes cluster.
+- [helmchart](/helmchart/) folder contains the helm chart related files that can deploy the application in a Kubernetes cluster.
 - [terraform](/terraform/) folder stores all major configurations that deploys AWS EKS cluster on a custom VPC.
 - [kubernetes](/kubernetes/) folder contains all manifests related to custom resources, like Nginx ingress controller and AWS Cluster Autoscaler.